Project Types

 City Projects

-City Projects are Westeros's major urban centers: King's Landing, Oldtown, Lannisport, Gulltown, White Harbor, and Mance's Camp.
-These are the largest and most complex projects on the server, requiring sustained community coordination over months or even years.
+Westeros's major urban centers — King's Landing, Oldtown, Lannisport, Gulltown, White Harbor, and Mance's Camp — the largest, most complex projects on the server, built over months or years with layered leadership.
+See City Build for the full description and requirements.

 How Projects Break Down